Sarah269/glowing-dollop/Diabetes/README.md

 ## Models
 ### OLS Regression
 This model was run multiple times.
 The first time (RMSE: 53.48) it was run with all of the features.
-The second (RMSE: 55.17) and third time (55.53) the model was run with selected feature based on the probability results of the t-test.
+The second (RMSE: 55.17) and third time (RMSE: 55.53) the model was run with features selected based on the probability results of the t-test.
 A t-test probability less than 0.05 indicates the feature has a relationship with the target.
-The feature with a t-test probability less than 0.05 were selected for the second and third runs.
-The F-statistic showing the abilty of the model to explain the target improved with each run however, the RMSE score remained high indicating the model was not doing a good job with predications.
+Features with a t-test probability less than 0.05 were selected for the second and third runs.
+The F-statistic shows the abilty of the model to explain the target.
+It improved with each run however, the RMSE score remained high indicating the model was not doing a good job with predications.

 ### Ridge Regression
 This model was run with optimized hyperparameters and the same selected features used in the third run of the OLS Regression model.
 The RMSE (53.13) was a little lower than the first run of the OLS Regression model (53.48).